Phalloplasty

 Operative technique

-We perform phalloplasty in female transsexuals in two or three stages and it includes several procedures:
+We perform total phalloplasty in transmen in two or three stages and it includes several procedures:

 1. Removal of internal (uterus, Fallopian tubes, ovaries – transvaginal, laparoscopic or abdominal approach) and external female genitalia (vagina, vulva).